noahtq/weekly_tournaments/README.md

 - HTML, JS, CSS Frontend
 - Deployed to a Linux Server with Linode and Apache
 ### Features
+- Responsive frontend.
+Website automatically resizes to fit and work well on any device/screen size/browser
 - User login/logout/registration
 - Custom staff-only frontend for client so they could setup and edit tournaments easily and quickly
 - Integration with PayPal so users can safely and securely pay for events
 - Ability for users to create their own team for each tournament.
-They can look up their teammates and send a request to their teammates to join the team.
+They can look up their teammates and send a request to their teammates to join the team
 - Encrypted with HTTPS